 On January 1, 2005, authorities lifted Türk Telekom's monopoly on telephony.
 Türk Telekom itself was partially privatized at the end of 2005 through sale of 55% shares to Oger Telecoms, owned by the family of the slain former Lebanese Prime Minister Rafiq Al-Hariri, for \$6.5 billion.
-The Turkish government plans to sell its remaining stake in 2010 through a public offering.
+Now Türk Telekom owns 55.8% of the shares, where as The Turkish government owns 31.7% and the remaining 12.5% is floated in the Istanbul Stock Exchange (ISE).